Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 aph

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr This aggregation allows a brief description about
-the particular record layout group which can help to identify the entry.
+0..1 aggr This aggregation allows a brief description about the particular record layout group which can help to identify the entry.
 In-depth documentation should be added to the introduction of the